THE TALL EL-HAMMAM FIELD SCHOOL

 Dean, TSU College of Archaeology; TeHEP Asst.
 Director & Senior Archaeologist

 Carroll M. Kobs, PhD (firstname.lastname@example.org)

 VIU Faculty of Archaeology; TeHEP Asst.
 Director & Senior Archaeologist

 VIU Faculty of Archaeology; TeHEP Director of Scientific Analysis

-*You may elect to sign up for a total of four weeks.
-As a student, this would fulfill both your first and second required Field Work courses at VIU or TSU.
-Thus, for the first two weeks, you would participate in the Field School and excavation.
+*You may elect to sign up for a total of four weeks to fulfill both your first and second required Field Work courses at VIU or TSU within the same dig season.
+For the first two weeks, you would participate in the Field School and excavation.
 For the second two weeks you would be an Assistant Square Supervisor and support one of the Square Supervisors in a working square.
 The following dig season would allow you, if approved, to be a Square Supervisor with your own square.

 FIELD SCHOOL APPLICATION, DEADLINE, AND FEES